Spy Games in the Arctic

 Tour highlights

-• Drive along the Norwegian–Russian border with expert guiding
+• Guided minivan tour through Kirkenes and along the Norwegian–Russian border

 Season